navneetthakor/FSEP/readme.md

 ## External required setup

+- Email (APP key from google)
     - Here we need to genrate APP Key for any of our Google Email address, so that our backend can use this to send enails.
     - detail steps can be found easly on google (here not providing because this instructions changes frequently).

+- Azure account
+    - create account on Azure and get following id and secrets ready which used in Email service
+        - Tenant ID
+        - client ID
+        - client secret
+- Cloudinary
+    - Create account on Cloudinary and get following infor used in user-management service
+        - cloud_name
+        - api_key
+        - api_secret
+- Grana related secrets you can generate my creating account setup on grafana but that is very difficult therefore those secrets i am sharing with email.
+(Only ment for my supervices)

 # frontend setup